-Reasons for Considering CS at UWO
+Reasons for Considering a Computing Major at UWO

 - CareerCast, a nation-wide job service recently conducted a study and reached the conclusion that software engineer is the best job of 2011.
 According to the study, their selection of software engineer for this title "can be attributed to two emerging industries: web applications and cloud computing.
 A proliferation of companies making applications for smartphones and tablets, along with the push to develop cloud software hosted entirely online, has made the job market for Software Engineers broader and more diverse.
 And a diverse job market brings improvements in stress factors such as Growth Potential and Competitiveness, as workers become less beholden to employers or vulnerable to outsourcing."

 - What's it like to be a computer scientist?
 The perspective of Marissa Mayer, CEO of Yahoo, may surprise you.

 - According to the "Recruiting Trends 2010—2011" report that is published by the Collegiate Employment Research Institute at Michigan State University, "students graduating at all degree levels in computer science and related IT fields will have a favorable job market.
 Already in short supply, these students will see expanded opportunities due to the investments companies are making in technology."
 The report projects that employment opportunities for computer science graduates will increase by 18 percent.